Skip to Main Content

 This commitment to pro bono work has been ingrained in K&L Gates culture since our early years, dating back to the legacy firms that gave root to what we are today.

 Our lawyers actively engage in a variety of pro bono efforts and work on hundreds of pro bono matters each year.
-We litigate civil rights cases, establish and advise nonprofit organizations, help veterans, participate in legal clinics, and represent the indigent in consumer, landlord-tenant, adoption, estate planning, domestic violence, and immigration matters.
-In addition to providing legal assistance directly to individuals who have limited means but substantial legal needs, we provide legal counsel and public policy advocacy to help organizations advance their public service programs, work to advance the rule of law around the world, and accept court appointments to provide pro bono counsel, among other things.
-The firm highlights a selection of recent pro bono work and awards in For the Good of All.
+We litigate civil rights cases, advise nonprofit organizations, help veterans, advance disability rights, plan and participate in legal clinics, and represent the indigent in consumer, landlord-tenant, adoption, estate planning, domestic violence, immigration, and other matters.
+In addition to providing legal assistance directly to individuals who have limited means but substantial legal needs, we provide legal counsel and public policy advocacy to help organizations advance their public service programs, work to advance the rule of law around the world, and accept court appointments to provide pro bono counsel.
+We are also working to responsibly deploy technology and artificial intelligence to increase access to justice.

 Firmwide Initiatives